elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-strategies-can-be-used-to-structure-and-deliver-an-effective-presentation.md

 url: /learn/education-studies/questions/what-strategies-can-be-used-to-structure-and-deliver-an-effective-presentation
 score: -1.0
 related_article1:
-    id: 160335
+    id: 160586
-    title: How can setting group goals and assigning roles improve the effectiveness of study groups?
+    title: >-
+        How can students effectively communicate within the university to utilize resources and engage with faculty?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-group-goals-and-assigning-roles-improve-the-effectiveness-of-study-groups
+    url: /learn/education-studies/questions/how-can-students-effectively-communicate-within-the-university-to-utilize-resources-and-engage-with-faculty
 related_article2:
-    id: 160065
+    id: 160263
-    title: Why are elective modules important, and how can they be selected to broaden knowledge and explore interests?
+    title: >-
+        How can students prioritize tasks to improve their time management skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-be-selected-to-broaden-knowledge-and-explore-interests
+    url: /learn/education-studies/questions/how-can-students-prioritize-tasks-to-improve-their-time-management-skills
 related_article3:
-    id: 159956
+    id: 160150
-    title: How can prioritizing tasks and avoiding procrastination improve time management?
+    title: >-
+        What are the different types of assessments, and how can students prepare effectively for them?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
+    url: /learn/education-studies/questions/what-are-the-different-types-of-assessments-and-how-can-students-prepare-effectively-for-them
 related_article4:
-    id: 160265
+    id: 159970
-    title: How can students apply metacognitive strategies to evaluate and adjust their study habits?
+    title: >-
+        What techniques can be used to manage time and stress during exams?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-apply-metacognitive-strategies-to-evaluate-and-adjust-their-study-habits
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-time-and-stress-during-exams
 related_article5:
-    id: 160464
+    id: 160281
-    title: What techniques can be used to overcome presentation anxiety and engage the audience effectively?
+    title: >-
+        How can students effectively communicate within the university system to enhance their academic experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
+    url: /learn/education-studies/questions/how-can-students-effectively-communicate-within-the-university-system-to-enhance-their-academic-experience
 ---

 &nbsp;